spacebarchat/docs/docs/setup/server/security/rights.md

 `33587200`

 The default rights value given to users (set through the `register_defaultRights` config value) is generated through the `npm run generate:rights` script.
+The script generates a rights value that mimicks Discord.com.

 ## OPERATOR Rights